AI Construction Contract Review vs. a Construction Attorney

 The short answer

 For most general contractors, subcontractors, and owners signing a construction contract or subcontract, the right answer is both — used in sequence.
 Run the contract through AI analysis first to surface red flags fast and cheap, then take the highest-risk findings to a construction attorney for a focused 1–2 hour consultation.
-This combination is typically far cheaper than a full attorney review of the entire contract, and catches more issues than either approach alone because AI is consistent and attorneys are contextual.
+This combination is typically far cheaper than a full attorney review of the entire contract, and works because AI is consistent and attorneys are contextual.
 (Cost ranges here are illustrative and vary by market — verify.)

 If you can only afford one: start with AI construction contract review.
 A $40 BizLeaseCheck report identifies the clauses worth pushing back on in any negotiation.
 Walking into a subcontract conversation knowing the agreement contains a pay-if-paid clause, a no-damages-for-delay provision, 10% retainage held until final completion, and a broad indemnity is far more valuable than walking in knowing nothing.